motioncomposer/-MC/MEs/Particles/README.txt

 - Unzip any zipped folders
 - Start the script with the following command in cmd or from a batch script: csound -odac[# of audio driver, see compiler output] --omacro:Path=E:\\Path_to_patch_here\\ -B512 -b256  "E:/Path_to_patch_here/Particles_main.csd"

+	!!!! du to the file size limitation I could not upload the Sets.zip please also find and download this file on MEGA- this is also a good sign that we better to move our own Server# Hithes? best- EE.